 You see, Candor Health Education (formerly Robert Crown Centers for Education) is a nonprofit organization that provides education for students, parents and teachers on topics of sex education and drug abuse prevention.
 We’ve partnered over the years on developing numerous eLearning modules and animations for school kids of varying age levels.

 Each of these projects have involved some level of gamification and interactive elements to promote both interest in, and retention of, the materials.
-So, when the Candor Health team invited us to join them in brainstorming ideas of what could live on their online Drug Education Portal to educate high school students on the dangers of substance abuse, we took it a step beyond gamification and proposed, well… a game!
+So, when the Candor Health team invited us to join them in brainstorming ideas of what could live on their online Substance Abuse Education Portal to educate high school students on the dangers of substance abuse, we took it a step beyond gamification and proposed, well… a game!

 “Pixelton Adventures” is a choose your own adventure game targeting 7-12th graders.
 It mimics the feel of retro-video games, like Super Nintendo or SEGA games, providing a familiar playing ground to tackle heavier issues.
 The game is set in a high school world, with customizable avatars and real-to-life scenarios around peer pressure, refusal tactics, and ways to prevent drug abuse.